What Should We Actually Be Afraid of in AI?

 Something that was always the domain of human decisions has been handed over to computers.
 Because we simply can’t physically process that much information correctly.

-If Lyuda didn’t like the joke about pink pants and the unicorn, a good storyteller will remember that Lyuda is a tough crowd, but she loves cats.
+If Linda didn’t laugh at the joke about pink pants and the unicorn, a good storyteller will remember that Linda is a tough crowd, but she loves cats.
 So he’ll pivot to cats.
 And things might just get back on track.

-When the Algorithm suggests the next video for you to watch, it’s not your best friend who can understand and forgive you.
+When the Algorithm suggests the next video for you to watch, it’s not your best friend who understands and forgives you.
 Its job isn’t to make you feel better.
 Its job is to keep you on the site longer.
-And so your gaze lingers on some weird video, and the Algorithm has already made its judgment about what’s good and what’s bad.
-Three hours later, you find yourself in a swamp of bizarre videos about roadkill.
+And so your gaze lingers on some weird video, the Algorithm has already drawn its conclusion about what’s good and what’s bad, and three hours later you’re knee-deep in roadkill videos.

 Don’t get me wrong

-There’s nothing inherently bad about AI.
-As long as you accept “it” for what “it” is.
+There’s nothing inherently bad about AI — as long as you accept it for what it is.
 It’s a computer algorithm.
 A sequence of actions for finding a result.
-In this case, the result won’t be precisely defined, but that’s the whole point of AI — to find the most probably correct result from the most probably correct dataset.
+The result won’t be precisely defined, but that’s the whole point of AI: to find the most probably correct result from the most probably correct dataset.

 What affects how AI works?
 Input data and the model.
 Who trains that model and collects the data?
 A human.